Modelling Large Dimensional Datasets with Markov Switching Factor Models

 Part (b) of Assumption \ref{assum:TCSDH} controls the amount of cross-sectional correlation we can allow for.
 It implies the usual assumption for approximate factor models of nondiagonal idiosyncratic covariances $\bm\Sigma_{ej}$, $j=1,2$.
 Note that the sequence $\left\{h_{kt}\right\} _{t=1}^{T}$ has the same role as in Assumption \ref{assum:F}, which we refer to for further comments.
 Part (b) of Assumption \ref{assum:TCSDH} also implies

-hence $N^{-1/2}\Vert \mathbb I(s_t=j) \mbf e_t\Vert=O_p(1)$ for $j=1,2$, and for all $t\in\mathbb Z$.
-Part (c) of Assumption \ref{assum:TCSDH} limits time dependence and it is guaranteed together with part (a) if we assumed finite 8th order cumulants for the bivariate process $\{(e_{it},e_{lt})\}$.
+and hence $N^{-1/2}\Vert \mathbb I(s_t=j) \mbf e_t\Vert=O_p(1)$ for $j=1,2$, and for all $t\in\mathbb Z$.
+Part (c) of Assumption \ref{assum:TCSDH} limits time dependence, and it is guaranteed together with part (a) if we assume finite 8th order cumulants for the bivariate process $\{(e_{it},e_{lt})\}$.
 Notice that the constant $M$ in the three parts of the assumption does not have to be the same one.

-We limit the degree of dependence between factors and idiosyncratic components within each regime by means of the following assumption.